encode/django-rest-framework/docs/tutorial/4-authentication-and-permissions.md

 Because `'snippets'` is a *reverse* relationship on the User model, it will not be included by default when using the `ModelSerializer` class, so we needed to add an explicit field for it.

 We'll also add a couple of views to `views.py`.
-We'd like to just use read-only views for the user representations, so we'll use the `ListAPIView` and `RetrieveAPIView` generic class based views.
+We'd like to just use read-only views for the user representations, so we'll use the `ListAPIView` and `RetrieveAPIView` generic class-based views.

     from django.contrib.auth.models import User